-- Operates along a dedicated right of way for at least 50 (50.0) percent of its route (Dedicated Right of Way (ROW) means that private motor vehicles are prohibited from use of the lane except for turns, parking, and/or the use of variable pricing High Occupancy Toll (HOT) Lanes) - Has an average stop spacing of no less than 800 feet (0.15 miles) along the entirety of the route - 3) Maintains an average operating speed of at least 12 mph and - 4) Has peak period minimum frequencies of 12 minutes or less
+- Operates along a dedicated right of way for at least two (2.0) Lane Miles along its route.
+Dedicated Right of Way (ROW) means that private motor vehicles are prohibited from use of the lane except for turns, parking, and/or the use of variable pricing High Occupancy Toll (HOT) Lanes. - 2) All vehicles serving the route are equipped with Transit Signal Priority (TSP) - 3) Has peak period minimum frequencies of 12 minutes or less